AnderwanSAM/csi2532_PostgreSQL/README.md

 # projet-base_de_donnees

-Equipe:
+# WARNING :

-Nom : Andie SAMADOULOUGOU
+Please use these assignments for learning purposes only and do not use them to cheat as that is illegal.
-Numero etudiant : 300209487
+April 2021 - Andie SAMADOULOUGOU

 I -  Modele ER